cs107-undefined/Undefined_AD/docs/documentation/implementation.rst

 One thing to note for log is that we do not support other log functions from other library, such as np.log2().
 In that case, you will need to do ``log(user_defined_function, 2)`` for our program to work.

-Moreover, we also have extended our math operations to additional trig functions.
+Moreover, we also have extended our math operations to inverse trig functions.

 +------------------+--------------------------------------+
 | Method           | Description                          |